Ruud's Commodore Site Home Email

 The story of this document

-All the older CBM/PET-Commodores are equipped with an IEEE-488 interface.
+All the older CBM/PET Commodores are equipped with an IEEE-488 interface (from now on referred to as CBM).
 Due to the lack of any documentation on Internet about the technical background of IEEE for these Commodores on Internet, I started to collect all kind information I could lay my hands on to make my own electronic manual.

 The history

 The IEEE bus was developed by Hewlett-Packard to connect and control programmable instruments and they called it HP-IB.
 The interface quickly became very popular in the computer industry.
-The IEEE comittee gave it its present number and renamed it to GPIB (General Purpose Interface Bus).
-But it is better known under the number given by the IEEE comittee: IEEE-448.
+The IEEE committee gave it its present number and renamed it to GPIB (General Purpose Interface Bus).
+But it is better known under the number given by the IEEE committee: IEEE-448.

 Commodore used the IEEE-448 bus to connect their floppy disks and printers to their computers.
 With the development of the VIC-20 they started to use another bus, but one still partly based on the IEEE-488.
 Instead of sending the data parallel, it is serialized.
 This bus became known as the IEC bus.